 I wanted to create something really cute and precious for Easter.
-I was thinking of something whimsical in pastel colours, something sweet, but not a cupcake.
+I was thinking of something whimsical in pastel colors, something sweet, but not a cupcake.
 I’m not sure why, but that’s where my mind was taking me.
-I had seen these Martha Stewart Meringue nests, which were cute; but then Sweetapolita upped the ante by colouring her nests blue.
-I wanted to make my nests pink at first, but realized that I didn’t have any red food colouring left – so blue it was.
-I kept them simple by adding a couple of chocolate eggs in beautiful pastel colours.
+I had seen these Martha Stewart Meringue nests, which were cute; but then Sweetapolita upped the ante by coloring her nests blue.
+I wanted to make my nests pink at first, but realized that I didn’t have any red food coloring left – so blue it was.
+I kept them simple by adding a couple of chocolate eggs in beautiful pastel colors.
 This way they make an instant Easter treat and are easy to hand over as a gift as well.

 You can also store your meringue nests in an air tight container for a couple of days, just make sure you don’t crush them as they are quite fragile.
 The perfect bit of pastel whimsy just in time for Easter.
 And yes, we did give most of them as gifts, because there’s only so much sweetness I want to keep in our house.